sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Key: "FEATURE|<name>"
    set_owner   = local/kube;                    Defaults to local, if this field/key is absent or empty string.

-   fallback_to_local = true/false;              When set_owner == kube, it could fallback to local image, when/where kube deployment is not active.
+   no_fallback_to_local = true/false;           When set_owner == kube, it could fallback to local image, when/where kube deployment is not active.
+                                                Set to True, to disable any fallback.
                                                 Default: false.

    kube_failure_detection = <N>;                When set_owner == kube and if container is not running for N minutes, it is